 When you arrive, you will be seen by our admission nurse who will go through your medical history and perform a preliminary abdominal ultrasound to confirm that surgery is suitable e.g. that your dates are right and that the pregnancy is located within the uterus.
 She will discuss your decision to confirm that you are confident in proceeding with the abortion.
 Then, she will explain the operation to you, going through the possible complications and after-care information.
-This information is downloadable and we encourage you to read through this and write down any questions that you might have: see PATIENT INFO: Forms & Downloads “Complications of a surgical termination of pregnancy” You will be given the chance to ask questions to help increase your understanding.
+This information is downloadable and we encourage you to read through this and write down any questions that you might have: see PATIENT INFO: Forms & Downloads “Complications of a surgical termination of pregnancy”.
+You will be given the chance to ask questions to help increase your understanding.

-Following this, you will be seen by the operating doctor who will answer any questions you have and double check that you remain confident in your decision.
+Following this, you will be seen by the operating doctor, who will answer any questions you have and double check that you remain confident in your decision.
 She/he will discuss your reproductive medical and contraceptive history with you to determine which contraceptives might be suitable for you after the surgery.
-For information on the various contraceptive options available you can also visit: PATIENT INFO: Forms & Downloads “Contraception options for Women”
+For information on the various contraceptive options available, you can also visit: PATIENT INFO: Forms & Downloads “Contraception options for Women”.

 We encourage you to visit this section so that you are more informed and familiar with the various contraceptive options available and their side effects.

 You will then be seen by the anaesthetist who will escort you into theatre.
-For more information about the anaesthetic, please visit Patient info: Forms & Downloads “The Anaesthetic”
+For more information about the anaesthetic, please visit Patient info: Forms & Downloads “The Anaesthetic”.

 A speculum is inserted into the vagina so that the doctor can see your cervix.
 Swabs will be taken to check for chlamydia and other bacteria that could possibly increase your risk of developing an infection after the operation.
-For more information, you can visit PATIENT INFO: Forms & Downloads -> “Chlamydia” A pap smear can also be performed on request either by yourself or your doctor.
+For more information, you can visit PATIENT INFO: Forms & Downloads -> “Chlamydia”.
+A pap smear can also be performed on request either by yourself or your doctor.
 These routine swabs take a few days to be processed and will allow the doctor to treat any infection discovered.

 The doctor will then disinfect the area with an antiseptic before numbing your cervix with a local anaesthetic (don’t forget that you are already asleep by now.)
 The cervix is then gently stretched in a process called ‘dilation.’
 Once the doctor has stretched or dilated the cervix to an adequate width, a sterile plastic instrument is then slid into the uterus through the opening in the cervix.
 This instrument is called a ‘suction curette’ and resembles a curved plastic straw.
 Suction is created which then gently suctions the pregnancy and related tissues.
-Once the doctor feels the uterus is empty, she/he will then remove all of the instruments and finish by performing another pelvic ultrasound to confirm that your uterus appears empty and that the surgery has been successful.
-Most patients will have less than 50 mls blood loss when undergoing the surgical termination of pregnancy.
+Once the doctor feels the uterus is empty, she/he will then remove all of the instruments and finish by performing another pelvic ultrasound to confirm that your uterus appears empty and that the surgical termination of pregnancy has been successful.
+Most patients will have less than 50 mls blood loss when undergoing a surgical abortion at our Melbourne clinic.
 The surgery will take about 10 to 20 minutes.

 You will be monitored throughout the procedure and once it has been completed, you’ll be transferred to your recovery bed for further supervision.
 All patients must stay in recovery for a minimum of one hour after the operation.
-You must be driven home by your partner or friend, who should then watch over you.
-You will not be allowed to drive yourself home as you will be still drowsy from the anaesthetic which puts yourself and other drivers at risk.
+You must be driven home from our medical abortion clinic by your partner or friend, who should then watch over you.
+You will not be allowed to drive yourself home, as you will be still drowsy from the anaesthetic, which puts yourself and other drivers at risk.
 We recommend that you do not drive for 24 hours after the surgery.
 Once home, we recommend that you have a light meal and then go directly to bed for a few hours.
-For further after-care information please visit: PATIENT INFO: Forms & Downloads “After Termination of Pregnancy.”
+For further after-care information, please visit: PATIENT INFO: Forms & Downloads “After Termination of Pregnancy.”

-For further information on the laws regarding surgical abortions in Melbourne and Victoria, visit: PATIENT INFO: Forms & Downloads “The Operation & the Law in Victoria”.
+For further information on the laws regarding surgical abortion in Melbourne and Victoria, visit: PATIENT INFO: Forms & Downloads “The Operation & the Law in Victoria”.
 It is important to remember that the surgical termination of pregnancy is an operation.
 When you decide to have an operation of any kind, it’s important to understand the procedures and the possible risks involved.
-It’s also important that you understand the all the post-op and recovery information provided to you.
+It’s also important that you understand all the post-op and recovery information provided to you.

-Please call 03 97992817 or click here to make an online appointment.
+Please call (03) 9799 2817 or click here to make an online appointment.